 To identify the most dangerous holidays for drunk driving, we examined the following holidays and time periods:

-- Memorial Day: The holiday and the three days before
+- Memorial Day: the holiday and the three days before

-- Independence Day: The holiday, the day before and the day after
+- Independence Day: the holiday, the day before and the day after

-- Labor Day: The holiday and the three days before
+- Labor Day: the holiday and the three days before

-- Veterans Day: The actual day only
+- Veterans Day: the calendar day only

-- Thanksgiving: The holiday and the day before
+- Thanksgiving: the holiday and the day before

 - Christmas Day: Christmas Day and Christmas Eve

 For the weekly analysis, each week ran from Monday through Sunday.
 We used the same grouping to define seasons: spring (March to May), summer (June to August), fall (September to November) and winter (December to February).
+For the summer weekday analysis, we filtered the 2019 to 2023 dataset to fatal crashes in June, July or August and grouped them by FARS day-of-week code, applying the same alcohol-impaired-driving classifier used elsewhere in the study.

 Metrics Used